Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 CSW Responsibilities

-1. After taking the child(ren) into protective custody, submit an Up Front Family Finding (UFF) referral according to the procedure indicated in the Family Finding and Engagement Program (FFEP) policy guide.
+1. After taking the child(ren) into protective custody, submit a UFF referral according to the procedure indicated in the Family Finding and Engagement Program (FFEP) policy guide.

 • Children detained on a hospital hold